 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.

-Our Computing curriculum is high quality, well thought out and is planned to demonstrate progression.
+Our computing curriculum is high quality, well thought out and planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following methods:

 - a reflection on standards achieved against the planned outcomes;